taikedz/install-notes/squid3_ubuntu.md

 The first machine configured in this way will cause the download of packages from the internet -- run this update first before other machines.

-Any subsequent machine to request the same packages will receive them from the proxy- this not chewing up your bandwidth and speeding up the process!
+Any subsequent machine to request the same packages will receive them from the proxy- thus not chewing up your bandwidth and speeding up the process!

+# Check the status of the proxy

+Run this command to see stats for the proxy:

+	squidclient -p 80 cache_object://localhost/info | grep -A10 Cache

+u don't need to be root for this;you just need the squidclient.